-- your inability to meet minimum living expenses; - your inability to meet mortgage repayments on your main family home, resulting in the mortgagee seeking to enforce the mortgage;

-- the cost of modifying a home to meet special needs arising from your own or a dependant's disability; - the cost of medical treatment for your own or a dependant's illness or injury; - the cost of palliative care for you or a dependant; or - funeral costs for a dependant.
+- your inability to meet minimum living expenses; - your inability to meet mortgage repayments on your main family home, resulting in the mortgagee seeking to enforce the mortgage; - the cost of modifying a home to meet special needs arising from your own or a dependant's disability; - the cost of medical treatment for your own or a dependant's illness or injury; - the cost of palliative care for you or a dependant; or - funeral costs for a dependant.

-We can limit the withdrawal to an amount we think necessary to alleviate your hardship.
+You will need to give us a statutory declaration as to your assets and liabilities, and we can limit the withdrawal to an amount we think necessary to alleviate your hardship.